Central Virginia

 • 00:13:59

-that would have provided for a once it local sales tax by referendum if you didn't remember that so that and there's probably some other options that some of the other transportation authorities utilizing that I believe that that work is is going on right now
+So that and there's probably some other options that some of the other transportation authorities are utilizing but I believe that that work is going on right now.

 • 00:14:19